antonfirsov/docs/2017/01-Jan/week3/2017-01-18-week-in-dotnet.md

 [Passwords](https://en.wikipedia.org/wiki/Password) suffer from many issues, and their efficacy is to be doubted more and more with each mass breach, [some of which leaked hundreds of millions and up to a billion passwords](http://www.informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/).
 There are alternatives to passwords, however, that may be appropriate for your applications.

-One such alternative is "magic links", that are [nonces](https://en.wikipedia.org/wiki/Cryptographic_nonce) that the application usually sends through email or instant messaging to an email address or phone number that is known to belong to the user.
+One such alternative is "magic links", that are [nonces](https://en.wikipedia.org/wiki/Cryptographic_nonce) that the application usually sends to an email address or phone number that is known to belong to the user.

-[PwdLess](http://pwdless.biarity.me/) is a C# implementation of an authentication server that uses magic links.
-[PwdLess may be built with .NET](https://github.com/PwdLess/PwdLess), but it's usable from any platofrm through its simple HTTP API. `GET /auth/sendNonce?identifier=[IDENTIFIER]` sends the nonce, and `GET /auth/nonceToToken?nonce=[NONCE]` responds 200 with the [JWT](https://jwt.io/) if the nonce is valid.
+Even though [PwdLess is built with .NET](https://github.com/PwdLess/PwdLess), it's usable from any platform through its simple HTTP API. `GET /auth/sendNonce?identifier=[IDENTIFIER]` sends the nonce, and `GET /auth/nonceToToken?nonce=[NONCE]` responds 200 with the [JWT](https://jwt.io/) if the nonce is valid.

 PwdLess configuration is done through a simple JSON file: